-Overview/Recent Changes: Zeta made landfall on the Yucatan Peninsula and is moving into the Gulf of Mexico where strengthening back into a hurricane is expected.
-There has been no change in the forecast track.
+Zeta has moved back over the Gulf of Mexico and is in the process of re-organizing.
+There has been no change in the forecast track or to the watches and warnings.
 Impacts will still extend well east of the center into the Panhandle Wednesday night.
-Tropical storm warnings and storm surge warnings have been issued for the western Panhandle.